badamato/react-shakedown-app/README.md

 * users can save different packs they used for different trips
 * users can see how their friends or others packed for certain trips
-* pitch to Apple to deploy for use...
-* add a contact or chat component so users can chat with us live for advice...
+* add a contact or chat component so users can chat for advice
-* run demonstration videos in side navigation...
+* run demonstration videos in side navigation
-* We would like to present Shakedown to interested vendors who positively support outdoor activities, gear suppliers, and
+* present this application to vendors who positively support hiking, and/or offer gear for sale, to showcase on their sites

 <br>